 ALWAYS INCLUDE ONE OF THESE OPTIONS FOR HCI PER APPLICABLE EU.
-For those unit(s) that are complying without a HCI CEMS, keep SC VI.1 and SC VI.2 if the unit is using a continuous monitoring system to show compliance with emission limit (i.e., monitoring pH and flow or SO2 CEMS).
-Choose the appropriate

-Monitoring/Testing Method SC references and renumber as appropriate/delete the nonapplicable ones.
+EACH APPLICABLE EU MAY COMPLY WITH THESE EMISSION LIMITS NOW OR MUST COMPLY ON OR AFTER OCTOBER 6, 2025.
+(If complying now with the new emission limit, remove footnote "B.") For those unit(s) that are complying without a HCI CEMS, keep SC VI.1 and SC VI.2 if the unit is using a continuous monitoring system to show compliance with emission limit (i.e., monitoring pH and flow or SO2 CEMS).
+Choose the appropriate Monitoring/Testing Method SC references and renumber as appropriate/delete the nonapplicable ones.